kphed/infernet-node-typescript/README.md

 This repository contains an ongoing JavaScript/TypeScript port of the original Python-based Ritual Infernet Node (v1.4.0), which can be found [here](https://github.com/ritual-net/infernet-node).

 The core functionality from the original Python implementation has been adapted to JavaScript/TypeScript.
-However, due to inherent differences between the programming languages and available libraries, this port is not intended to be a "one-to-one" translation.
+However, due to inherent differences between the programming languages and available libraries, it should not be expected for this port to be "one-to-one" with the original codebase.

 If you encounter significant discrepancies between this implementation and the original Python version that impact functionality, please open a GitHub issue.
 When doing so, clearly describe the discrepancy and, if possible, propose a solution or recommended adjustment.